Parks and Pools

 Located immediately behind the Community Center, Roemisch Fields features one covered pavilion and several baseball diamonds.

-Located at the Northeast corner of Chardon and River Roads, Garfield Park is currently in development.
-Precise plans will be unveiled in the near future.
+Located at the Northeast corner of Chardon and River Roads, Garfield Park is used for Soccer.

 Veterans Memorial Park

 The City dedicated this new park on Memorial Day, 2013.
 It features a gazebo and permanent amphitheater-style seating and will be used for the annual Memorial Day and Veteran's Day ceremonies, as well as weddings, summer concerts, and other recreational activities.